Determined Admission Arrangements 2021- 2022

 We welcome applications from all members of the community.

-The Academy welcomes applications for admission in September 2020 in line with the timelines in Nottinghamshire County Council’s coordinated scheme for children transferring from Primary Schools at age 11+.
+The Academy welcomes applications for admission in September of each year in line with the timelines in Nottinghamshire County Council’s coordinated scheme for children transferring from Primary Schools at age 11+.
 Parents should apply on a common application form through their own ‘home’ local authority.
 The Nottinghamshire County Council form can be found at http://www.nottinghamshire.gov.uk/education/school-admissions/apply-for-a-school-place.

-The number of places available is 210.
-If more applications are received by the published closing date than there are places available, then the following over subscription criteria will apply:
+The number of places available is 180.
+If more applications are received by the published closing date than there are places available, then the over subscription criteria listed in the determined arrangements for that academic year will apply.

 Sixth Form Arrangements